IBM/number-crunching-python-tutorial/0-INSTALL.md

     * Windows: Download [GitHub Desktop Client](https://desktop.github.com).
     * Fedora: `sudo dnf install git`.
 1. (macOS and Windows): Follow the [instructions](https://help.github.com/desktop/guides/getting-started-with-github-desktop/authenticating-to-github/) and setup GitHub Desktop to use <https://github.ibm.com> as GitHub Enterprise server.
-    * *Note to Windows users*: In case Firefox cannot handle the operation, copy and paste the URL into Internet Explorer.
+    * *Note to Windows users*: In case Firefox cannot handle the operation, copy and paste the URL into a different browser.
 1. Define your Git identification credentials according to your [profile page](https://github.ibm.com/settings/profile).
     * macOS and Windows: Under **Preferences / Options**, go to the **Git** tab and fill in your **Name** and **Email** address.
     * Fedora: Open a terminal and enter